-GR337 Close Reading (1 hour per week)
+GR337 Close Reading and Translation (1 hour per week)

 Lecturer: Conor Brennan

 Course description:

 This course will hone students’ skills of close textual analysis in German and advanced translation from German into English, while also introducing them to a wide range of German-language authors and texts.
 “Close reading” is the art of slowing down and recognising not just what a passage says, but how it achieves its effects.
 By analysing and translating key passages from canonical German-language novels, plays, stories, poems and songs, students can expect to further improve their comprehension and analytical skills while broadening their understanding of German literature and culture.